GetUSB.info Logo

 Universal USB Type A Connector – Doesn’t Matter What Side Is Plugged In

-universal USB connector
+Universal USB Type-A connector close-up

 Continue Reading